 I am sure that you are aware that the governor has proposed that general fund entities pay rent for capitol grounds space.
 If this proposal is adopted, the court system would pay \$755,930 in rent during the 2021-2023 biennium.
-This amount is included in our appropriation bill.
+This amount was included in our appropriation bill but was removed by the senate.